bueda/ops/README.md

 Deploy this app to the environment <env> using the git-backed deploy strategy defined at the end of this README.
 Some example use cases:

-Tag a specific commit of djangoapp as a new release, then deploy to all production machines:
+Tag a specific commit as a new release, then deploy to all production machines:

     ~/web$ fab production deploy:commit=6b4943c